berlinquin/UnoScript/specs.md

-# Uno Language Specifications
+# UnoScript Specification

-Uno is a stack-based programming language inspired by the UNO card game.
+UnoScript is a stack-based programming language inspired by the UNO card game.
 It works from these design principles:

 - The alphabet consists of the set of cards in the UNO card game